The 9 suites every agent must survive.

 What "in shadow" means

 Shadow means the agent reads real production traffic and produces real outputs, but the user never sees them.
 We score the agent’s outputs against ground truth and against your existing system’s outputs, in parallel.
-Two weeks of this catches the distribution shifts that synthetic evals can’t.
+Two weeks of this catches the distribution shifts that synthetic evals cannot.